futurice/windows-app-development-best-practices/README.md

   - Update experience should be as smooth as possible with automatic data and settings migrations when necessary

 ADDITIONALLY THE APPS MIGHT:
+- R3: Implement different GUIs and navigation structures for different devices (WP, Win 8, (Xbox One, iOS and Android with Xamarin))
 - Handle authentication
   - The requirements vary from just blocking pages from unauthenticated users to more fine grained access control to the data (possible already dowloaded into the app)
   - In some cases registration and login are handled by third parties, and third party implementations, such as facebook, web view navigated to a web page implemented by a third party etc..